 The site is of global conservation importance as one of only two sites known globally for the Critically Endangered species Rinorea ituriensis.
 The specimen from this IPA was originally described as Rinorea sp.
-B in the Flora of Tropical East Africa (FTEA), however, this has since been re-identified as Rinorea ituriensis.
+B in FTEA, however, this has since been reidentified as Rinorea ituriensis.
 The Red List assessment of this species should probably, therefore, be downgraded to Endangered as it is now known from two sites.
 However, the second occurrence of R. ituriensis, the type specimen collected in 1908, occurs outside a protected area in the Orientale region of D.R.
-Congo (Paradis and Stévart 2021).
-Here the species may well be threatened by small-scale agriculture, therefore conservation at Mujuzi, the only protected area globally that this species occurs in, is needed to ensure this species does not become extinct.
+Congo (Paradis & Stévart, 2021).
+Here the species may well be threatened by small-scale agriculture and so conservation at Mujuzi, the only protected area globally that this species occurs in, is needed to ensure this species does not become extinct.

-The Endangered tree fern Alsophila camerooniana var. ugandensis, (Cyathea camerooniana var. ugandensis) is also known from this IPA.
+Endagered tree fern, Alsophila camerooniana var. ugandensis, is also known from this IPA.
 This species is endemic to Uganda and is only known from two other sites, Bwindi Impenetrable Forest and Buikwe District.
 While the former site is reasonably secure, the latter site is heavily transformed with much of this species' potential habitat lost (Google Earth 2023).
 Conservation of this species within Mujuzi CFR is therefore important to prevent an increased risk of extinction.